boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/pyramid-chart.md

 You can choose the field from the Based On section to apply the conditions.

 This section shows a palette of colors.
 By clicking the colored square, the color picker will open.
-You can choose a color and change the color by changing the corresponding hexadecimal value at the right.
+You can choose a color and change the color by changing the corresponding hexadecimal value on the right.

 ![Individual mode](/static/assets/visualizing-data/visualization-widgets/images/pyramid-chart/column-chart-individual-mode.png)

 #### Color Mapping Type

-Using the Color Mapping type, you can apply the colors to the series either based on data or index.
+Using the Color Mapping type, you can apply the colors to the series based on data or index.

 ![Color Mapping Type option](/static/assets/visualizing-data/visualization-widgets/images/pyramid-chart/column-chart-formatting-color-mapping-type-options.png)

 ***Data***

-It allows you to apply color for chart series based on data.
+Data allows you to apply color for chart series based on data.
 If you want to apply a specific color to specific data, you can use Data based color mapping.
 By default, the Color Mapping Type will be `Data`.

 ![Color Mapping Type Data](/static/assets/visualizing-data/visualization-widgets/images/pyramid-chart/column-chart-individual-mode.png)

-> **IMPORTANT:**  Only top 100 records will be listed in the dialog.
+> **IMPORTANT:**  Only the top 100 records will be listed in the dialog.
 ***Index***

 It allows you to apply color for chart series based on `Index`.
 Such that the colors are maintained based on index even if data is changed.
 It shows only 15 different colors.
 After that, the color will be repeated from above colors.